venatresca4888/DexPlusPlus/README.md

-# Dex++
+# Xe4a1Dex
 ![Preview](https://raw.githubusercontent.com/venatresca4888/Xe4a1Dex/main/preview.png)

-Dex++ is an extended version of Moon's Dex, made to fulfill some Moon's Dex prophecy.
+Xe4a1Dex is an extended version of Moon's Dex, made to fulfill some Moon's Dex prophecy.

 ## Latest Version Script
 ```lua